Shopify/shopify_app/docs/shopify_app/sessions.md

 `ShopifyApp::SessionRepository` allows you as a developer to define how your sessions are stored and retrieved for shops.
 The `SessionRepository` is configured in the `config/initializers/shopify_app.rb` file and can be set to any object that implements `self.store(auth_session, *args)` which stores the session and returns a unique identifier and `self.retrieve(id)` which returns a `ShopifyAPI::Session` for the passed id.
 These methods are already implemented as part of the `ShopifyApp::SessionStorage` concern but can be overridden for custom implementation.

 ### Loading Sessions
-By using the appropriate controller concern, sessions are loaded for you. `RequireKnownShop` controller concern will load a shop session with the `installed_shop_session` helper. `EnsureHasSession` controller concern will load a user session via `current_shopify_session`.
+By using the appropriate controller concern, sessions are loaded for you.
 Note -- these controller concerns cannot both be included in the same controller.

+#### Shop Sessions - `RequireKnownShop`
+`RequireKnownShop` controller concern will load a shop session with the `installed_shop_session` helper.
+If a shop session is not found, meaning the app wasn't installed for this shop, the request will be redirected to be installed.

+This controller concern should NOT be used if you don't need your app to make calls on behalf of a user.

+#### User Sessions - `EnsureHasSession`
+ `EnsureHasSession` controller concern will load a user session via `current_shopify_session`.
+As part of loading this session, this concern will also ensure that the user session has the appropriate scopes needed for the application.
+If the user isn't found or has fewer permitted scopes than are required, they will be prompted to authorize the application.

+This controller concern should be used if you don't need your app to make calls on behalf of a user.
+With that in mind, there are a few other embedded concerns that are mixed in to ensure that embedding, CSRF, localization, and billing allow the action for the user.

 ## Access scopes